 Enjoy a tasty lunch nearby at Café Claire within the Oriental Residence.

 Art in Paradise

-One for the photography fans, Art in Paradise is a quirky 3D museum.
-It’s completely kitsch and located inside the rather nondescript Esplanade shopping mall on Ratchada road but if you’re with older children or a big kid yourself then you’ll enjoy it as much as we did.
+One for the photography fans, Art in Paradise is a 3D museum and one of the more quirky things to do in Bangkok.
+It’s located inside the rather nondescript Esplanade shopping mall on Ratchada road but if you’re with older children or a big kid yourself then you’ll enjoy it as much as we did.

 Fancy yourself as an action hero?